Outreach to the Homeless

 We are continuously collecting items to give to the homeless in our city.
 Once a month on the 4th Sabbath of the month we prepare bags with donated items and distribute them.

 Items needed: healthy snacks, Kirkland Signature Variety Snack Box or similar, 8-oz bottles of water, chips, Bibles, wet wipes, wash cloths and deodorant.

 The Winston-Salem Seventh-day Adventist Church, together with the Greensboro, High Point and Kernersville churches, have operated Tri-City Christian Academy at 8000 Clinard Farms Road in High Point for the past 55 years.The K-10 grade school has averaged between 80-90 students over the past 10 years with seven full-time teachers and seven additional support staff.The low student-teacher ratio, the intentional interaction of students in different grade levels and an emphasis on Christian service and leadership development is what makes the school unique.
 Many visitors remark about the caring homeschool-like atmosphere that characterizes the school.

 Tri-City Christian Academy (Grades PreK - 10)

-We are continuously collecting food items that the school can distribute to students on Fridays, so they and their families have something to eat over the weekend.
+We are collecting food that will be distributed to needy students each Friday, to help feed their families over the weekend.

-Suggested items: spaghetti & sauce; macaroni & cheese; canned fruit; canned vegetables; canned soup; ramen noodle meals; canned tuna or chicken; boxed cereals; and the like.
+Suggested items: spaghetti & sauce; macaroni & cheese; canned fruit; canned vegetables; canned soup; canned tuna or chicken; and especially: ramen noodle meals and boxed cereals.

-Items may be dropped off at the church on Tuesdays and Wednesdays between 11 am and 6 pm, or on Sabbath morning.
+Items may be dropped off at the church on Sabbath morning, or other times by appointment.